 The photo is of our two youngest grandchildren and their new puppy.
 They would rather be hugging their Oma (Grandma, my wife).

-This page will be updated as things change.
+This page will no longer be updated as things change.
 The hospital transplant team will be evaluating all of the tests that my wife has gone through and we should know if she is on the waiting list for a kidney.
 This would be in case someone passes away – about a five-year wait.
 Whether she is on that list or not, she can receive a kidney from a living donor.

 My wife is now on the waiting list for a kidney, but there is a notation in her file.
 The tests revealed that the transplant may become complicated, thus emergency transplants in the middle of the night might not be done.
 This makes the need for a living donor all that more important.
 Stay tuned for further updates.